TRI-COUNTY AQUATIC SWIM LEAGUE

 PURPOSE

-Aquatic League shall endeavor to provide girls and boys with the opportunity to develop competitive skills in an atmosphere
+League shall endeavor to provide girls and boys with the opportunity to develop competitive skills in an atmosphere where

 ORGANIZATION

-each year's meet schedule.
-The Executive Committee shall consist of the team coach, coaches, or team representatives.
-Each
+Committee shall determine each year's meet schedule.
+The Executive Committee shall consist of the team coach, coaches, or

 DUTIES